valu-digital/wp-graphql-offset-pagination/README.md

 Adds traditional offset pagination support to WPGraphQL.
 This useful only when you need to implement

--   numbered links to the "pages"
+-   Numbered links to the "pages"
--   ordering with custom SQL
+-   Ordering with custom SQL
     -   Read the [tutorial](docs/tutorial.md)
     -   You should read it even if don't plan to use this plugin as it teaches you a lot about WPGraphQL internals!